jvfe/paper_wdt_panglao/manuscript.md

 Table: Top 10 cell types related to neurogenesis via markers (07/02/2020, full query on <https://w.wiki/yQ6>).
 {#tbl:neuro}

-### "Which cell types express markers associated to Parkinson`s disease?"
+### "Which cell types express markers associated with Parkinson's disease?"

 Besides integration with Gene Ontology, Wikidata reconciliation makes it possible to complement the marker gene info on PanglaoDB with information about diseases.
-This integration is of biomedical interest, as there is a quest for detailing of mechanisms that link genetic associations and the diseases themselves.
+This integration is of biomedical interest, as there is a quest to detail mechanisms that link genetic associations and the diseases themselves.

 "Disease genes" are often compiled from Genomic Wide Association Studies, which look for sequence variation in the DNA.
 These studies are commonly blind to the cell types related to the pathophysiology of the disease.
-In the query below, we can see cell types that are marked by genes genetically associated with Parkinson's disease.
-Even considering the false positives (as per the previously mentioned multifunctional nature of genes) this kind of overlook can aid domain experts to come up with novel hypotheses.
+In the query below, we can see cell types marked by genes genetically associated with Parkinson's disease.
+Even considering the false positives, the overview can aid domain experts in coming up with novel hypotheses.

 | geneLabel   | diseaseLabel        | cellTypeLabel    |
 |:------------|:--------------------|:-----------------|